Skip to content

 }

-Moreover, have you notice that the extracted function now all get a similar method signature:
+Moreover, have you noticed that the extracted functions now all get a similar method signature: